Creta5164/fmod-rmmv/README.md

 <img alt="explain-rmmv-space-and-fmod-space" width="720" src="./img/explain-rmmv-space-n-fmod-space.gif"/>

 If there is a sound, then there must be a listener to hear the sound.
-Basically, the listener is a structure facing the front from the back `10 units` from the position (depth) where the characters are as shown in the figure.
+Basically, the listener is a structure facing the front from the back `10 units (-Z)` from the position (depth) where the characters are as shown in the figure.

+Listeners are always being at the camera's center point.

+The reason I designed it this way is that after all, the player plays RPG Maker game through the screen.
+And the reason I've put the listener at a distance of `10 units` is to make sure the sound doesn't feel like it's going 'through' the listener(the player)'s head.

+So, when you designing an Event in FMOD Studio, keep in mind that the listener is always `10 units` apart.

 ### [6.1.](#table-of-content) Playing event